On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

 At that stage, the proof of Theorem~\ref{nonlinear} reduces to that of the following.

-\begin{theorem} Let $X$ be a locally finite $\tld A_2$-building and $\Gamma < \Aut(X)$ a discrete group acting cocompactly.
+\begin{theorem} Let $X$ be a locally finite $\widetilde A_2$-building and $\Gamma \leq \Aut(X)$ a discrete group consisting of type preserving automorphisms which acts cocompactly.
 Assume that there exist a local field $k$, a connected adjoint $k$-simple $k$-algebraic group $\mathbf{G}$ and a group homomorphism $\Gamma\to \mathbf{G}(k)$ with an unbounded and Zariski dense image.
 Then $X$ is a Bruhat--Tits building. \end{theorem}